 The AEIOU Research and Innovation Committee is a scientific collaboration between the research and assessment team at AEIOU and individuals from external agencies who have expertise in autism, and an interest in research relating to the condition.
 The committee oversees and facilitates sustainable research that has the potential to benefit children with autism and their families, and works together to:

 - Plan research projects to be undertaken at AEIOU

 - Support applications for external funding to financially support research activity

-- Assess and review research proposals generated by AEIOU or individuals in the AEIOU Research Advisory Group
+- Assess and review research proposals generated by AEIOU or individuals in the AEIOU Research and Innovation Committee

 - Assess and review research proposals from external individuals or institutions.

 - Coordinate research activities to ensure children and their families are supported when participating in research and are not excessively burdened by research activity.

 - Ensure that constructive relationships pertaining to research are maintained between families of children with autistic spectrum disorder, researchers, AEIOU staff and the AEIOU Foundation and promptly address any concerns that arise.

 - Make recommendations to the AEIOU Board supporting or opposing research projects.
 (Decisions will be made on (a) the safety and welfare of children and families attending AEIOU and (b) scientific validity).